 - Add ricotta cheese, mozzarella and meats and stir with a spatula until combined

 - Pour into greased, lined baking dish, (it will be full) and carefully place in the oven for 1 hour and 5 minutes

-- Test pizza gana with a butter knife - it should come out clean.
-Cool in a pan for 10 minutes before lifting the pizza gana out by the paper
+- Test pizza gana with a butter knife – it should come out clean.
+Let cool in the pan for 10 minutes before lifting the pizza gana out by the paper

 - Peel paper away from pizza gana, it is okay if the sides come off with the paper, it will just be a thin layer